Red7 , June 4, 2014

 14. Splash the cash on a posh portacabin with proper toilets and showers if you choose to hold your festival wedding in a remote location.

-15. Turn your festival wedding into a carnival and hire palm readers and candy floss stalls or even go all out and hire some fairground rides.
+15. Turn your wedding into a carnival and hire palm readers and candy floss stalls or even go all out and hire some fairground rides.
 Imagine how good your wedding photographs will look on a vintage carousel?

 Feeling inspired?
 Read about Britain’s most unusual wedding venues.